A molding that goes around the perimeter of a room at the base of the walls.

 A coffered ceiling generally follows the underside of the roof planes up to a specific height where the ceiling is then flattened.

 A decorative molding placed at the joint of a ceiling and wall surface.
 Crown molding or crown trimwork will enhance the style and attractiveness of most traditionally-styled rooms.

-A projection of vertical walls through the sloped roof plane with a window and its own roof that ties into the main roof of the home.
+A projection of vertical walls through the sloped roof plane with a window and its own roof ties into the home's main roof.
 Dormers allow the natural light to enter into upper floors or attic spaces.
 Dormers are particularly popular on Cape Cod house plans.